SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/picture-in-picture/picture-in-picture-article.md

 When using ``SystemVideoView`` inline (not fullscreen), its close button is replaced with a maximize button to enable fullscreen mode.
 If you want to dismiss the view containing the inline player when PiP starts, wait for the ``PictureInPictureDelegate/pictureInPictureDidStart()`` callback to avoid playback interruptions.

-> Warning: Automatic PiP activation (e.g. swiping to go Home) may not work if multiple ``SystemVideoView`` instances with PiP enabled are active simultaneously.
+> Warning: Automatic PiP activation (e.g., swiping to go Home) may not work if multiple ``SystemVideoView`` instances with PiP enabled are active simultaneously.